Diamonds in the Coal: Background

 This quote by Oscar Wilde was placed inner sleeve of Diamonds in the Coal, obviously because of the play on the band's name, but this was not the only quote on the album.
 Each song on the lyrics page contained its own special quote from philosophers and artists ranging from Aristotle to Andy Warhol.
-These extra features show the T-L-C and attention to detail the Badlees put into the creation of the "album" – their very first.
+These extra features show the attention to detail the Badlees put into the creation of their first album.
 Simasek also located the pictures that were used for the cover and within the packaging, authentic early 20th century miner photos, from the Tamaqua (PA) Historical Society.
 These images would also be used in band promotions around the time of the album's release in January 1992.